arbuckle/python-clipboard-recorder/README.md

 Exit program with Alt+Shift+X

-Clipboard data is saved to c:/users/[username]/documents/MyClipboard
+Clipboard data is saved to whatever path is specified in options['clipboard_path'] near the top of the file.

 - Text content is grouped into daily files.
 - Images are saved individually.
 - Folder and content permissions are probably 0777.
 This isn't explicitly set.
 - Filesystem settings are the first declarations in the file if you're interested in changing this.
-- Tested on Windows 7 with Python 2.7.
+- Tested on Windows 7, Windows XP with Python 2.7.

 Dependencies:
 -------------